|

 A collage of four steps that is part of the process for mounting a art canvas to a wooden mounting frame.
 Attaching doubled sided tape, centering the mountain frame, snipping the corners of the canvas, and folding the sides of the canvas to the frame until it adheres.

-1. Lay the canvas print side down on a flat surface, then smooth the canvas out as much as possible.
+1. Lay the canvas face down on a flat surface and smooth it gently.

-2. Attach double-sided tape along the edge of your canvas.
-Center the mounting frame over the canvas.
-I was able to do it by eye.
+2. Apply double-sided tape along the outer edges.
+Center the DIY wood mounting frame over the design, making sure it is positioned correctly.
+I was able to center mine by eye, but you can measure if you prefer.

 Repeat this process for the other two sides.